jdoleary/Spellmasons/docs/CriticalPath.md

 # Critical Path
 ## For v1.14
 - Review BloodSpartan's PR
+- Calamities should make enemies stronger, not you weaker
+- Fix multiplayer desync bugs
 ---
 - Two units moving pushed a third unit through a wall (archers).
 See Chase87's photo in Discord
-- Calamities should make enemies stronger, not you weaker
 - Address MrMarblz's bugs below

 ---